Charleston County DUI Court Process

 2. Pre-Trial Hearings

-Discovery process: After the arraignment, the discovery process begins.
-This is where your attorney will obtain evidence from the prosecution, including police reports, breathalyzer or blood test results, witness statements, and video footage (if available).
-A thorough review of this evidence is crucial for building a strong defense.
+• Discovery process: This is where your attorney gathers evidence from the prosecution, including police reports, breathalyzer results, and video footage.

 3. Trial (If No Plea Deal)

-Jury vs. Bench Trial: You have the right to a trial by jury.
-This means a panel of your peers will hear the evidence and decide your guilt or innocence.
-You can also choose a bench trial, where the judge alone makes the decision.
-Your attorney will advise you on which option is best for your situation.
+• Jury vs. bench trial: You have the right to a jury trial, where a panel of citizens decides your guilt or innocence.
+You can also opt for a bench trial, where the judge makes the decision.

-Common defenses: Common DUI defenses include challenging the accuracy of the breathalyzer or blood test, questioning the legality of the traffic stop, arguing that field sobriety tests were improperly administered, or presenting evidence that your driving was not impaired.
+• Common defenses: Common defenses include challenging the accuracy of the breathalyzer, questioning the legality of the traffic stop, or arguing that you were not impaired.

 Penalties for DUI in Charleston County, SC